bucaran/fishline/themes/lolprompt/README.md

 ### Features

+ * bobthefish's helpful, but not too distracting, greeting.
+ * bobthefish's subtle timestamp hanging out off to the right.
  * Wow such color
  * Some of the things you need to know about Git in a glance.
  * A return value from the last command if there was an error.